 Non-JUPAS / International Admissions Route

 Applicants with other local/ international/ national qualifications will be considered on an individual merit basis.
 Examples of some common qualifications are:

 - GCE A-Level

 - Advanced Placement (AP) Test under the US system

 - Associate Degree/Higher Diploma

 Candidates applying for admission on the strengths of other qualifications should submit their applications through HKU’s Non-JUPAS Admissions Scheme / International Admissions Scheme.
 Applicants are required to satisfy the University Entrance Requirements for Non-JUPAS students.
-Preference will be given to candidates who list a BASc(FinTech) programme as their first choice.
+Preference will be given to candidates who list a BASc(FinTech) program as their first choice.
 Shortlisted candidates will be invited for interviews between December and May.